This easy chipotle sauce is one of my favorite condiments to keep on hand! It's great for dipping and for spicing up your favorite tacos & bowls.

 Instructions

-- In a food processor, place the yogurt, mayo, chipotle pepper, garlic, lime juice, olive oil, honey, and generous pinches of salt and freshly ground black pepper and blend until smooth.
-Season to taste with more salt and pepper, if desired.
+• In a food processor, place the yogurt, mayo, chipotle pepper, garlic, lime juice, olive oil, and honey.
+Add a generous pinch of salt and several grinds of pepper and blend until smooth.
+Season to taste with more salt and pepper.

 Notes